Susana465/camkii_thesis/40-results.md

 Out of the 104 CaMKII subunits that are open at the end of the simulation, 45 are found to be phosphorylated at T286 (@fig-subsets-of-open-t286p1_p0), and the rest (104 - 45 = 59) are therefore not phosphorylated at this site.
 This indicates that approximately half of the open CaMKII subunits are in a T286-phosphorylated state.

 Of the 45 T286-phosphorylated CaMKII subunits, a subset of 25 are found to be bound to NMDARs (pink line: camkii_t286p1_bound_nmdar as shown in @fig-camkii-t286p-nmdar-b).
 The difference between these two molecules, corresponds to the number of CaMKII molecules that are T286-phosphorylated but not associated with NMDARs.
-This is, out of all the CaMKII subunits that are phosphorylated at T286, about half can be found bound to NMDARs, and the other half is not. @fig-subsets_nmdar-t268p further demonstrates that the majority of CaMKII subunits bound to NMDARs and phosphorylated at T286 are unbound from CaM.
+This is, out of all the CaMKII subunits that are phosphorylated at T286, about half can be found bound to NMDARs, and the other half is not. @fig-subsets_nmdar-t268p further demonstrates that the majority of CaMKII subunits bound to NMDARs and phosphorylated at T286 are free from CaM.
 This complements observations in @fig-camkii-t286p-nmdar-b, where 25 CaMKII subunits are both T286-phosphorylated and bound to NMDARs, of which 23 are CaM-free and only 2 remain CaM-bound by the end of the simulation.

 Further, within the population of T286-phosphorylated CaMKII that is also bound to NMDARs (pink line: camkii_t286p1_bound_nmdar), only a very small number of subunits remain bound to CaM (@fig-subsets_nmdar-t268p).
 Thus, the majority of CaMKII subunits that are bound in a NMDAR/CaMKII complex are both phosphorylated at T286 and free from CaM (which is consistent with literature, as further discussed in REFERENCE-SECTION).
 This is, once CaMKII is bound to the NMDARs, the holoenzyme subunits can remain open, and autophosphorylate even in the absence of CaM.